 Keyboardio Atreus review

-I bought a Keyboardio Atreus a few months ago, and overall I’ve been quite happy with it.
+I bought a Keyboardio Atreus in early 2021, and overall I’ve been quite happy with it.
 I purchased the bare-bones version (no switches or key caps) and got Kailh Silent Box Brown switches (from Keyboardio) as well as a set of blank, Cherry profile key caps.
 I also threw in Keyboardio’s switch and key cap pullers.
 Including shipping, I paid $190 for all of it.

 My keyboard background